-…in which we eat heaps of food, see the Teesdale fields in bloom and are pleased to reach our room.
+…in which we eat a heap of food, see the Teesdale fields in bloom and are pleased to reach our room.

 Langdon Beck Youth Hostel, small, quiet and very traditional, is a classic Pennine Way stopover but these days walkers can no longer rely on being able to walk in and bunk down, due to the YHA’s ‘exclusive booking’ wheeze.
 This can cause the whole place to selfishly be occupied by dog in the manger townies who don’t want some hiker’s hairy backside anywhere near the same loo as their delicate little urban posteriors.
 Get your Wayfarer’s a*se booked in there, I say.
-There’s no WiFi (although they have Internet and may kindly send an e-mail if not busy) and the only mobile signal is Vodafone, which has an aerial on the roof.
-I’m told there’s also a small hotel of some sort at Langdon Beck and I saw a rather minimal sign at Saur Hill farm offering camping (in September 2018 this sign was even more minimal).
+There was no WiFi (although they have Internet and may kindly send an e-mail if not busy) and the only mobile signal was Vodafone, which has an aerial on the roof.
+There’s also a small hotel at Langdon Beck and I saw a rather minimal sign at Saur Hill farm offering camping (in September 2018 this sign was even more minimal).

 Straightforward.
 The path down to Middleton is a vague but the town and hence the overall direction are obvious.
 After visiting the town you need to re-cross the bridge and find The Way off to the right just past the livestock market; note the fingerpost just before it on your way in.
 Don’t forget to cross the Tees at the large bridge below Cronkley farm.

-Kirkcarrion to me seems an implausibly gothic-romantic and atmospheric place; wild camping there is on my bucket list.
+Kirkcarrion to me seems an implausibly gothic, romantic and atmospheric place; wild camping there is on my bucket list.
 The alleged extreme hauntedness of this supposedly ancient burial site may have something to do with its striking and ubiquitous visibility.
-Legends of a place can easily be extended and embellished when passing through its zone of influence takes a loooong time.
-‘I think I’ll go and lie down there’ said a certain person, sunk into blistery weltschmerz after being dragged from a cosy bunkhouse and back into her painful boots at dawn.
+Legends of a place can easily be extended and embellished when passing through its zone of influence takes a very long time.
+‘I think I’ll go and lie down there right now’ said a certain person, sunk into blistery weltschmerz after being dragged from a cosy bunkhouse and back into her painful boots at dawn.

 In sunny Middleton we gorged ourselves on bargains.
 Co-Ops have the most generous reduced item policy of any supermarket.
 It’s also striking how in so many small northern towns they provide the only opportunity to buy daily rural essentials, you know, hummus, aubergines, pains au chocolate, EV olive oil, blooming awful Ainsley Harriot couscous, etc. Distracted by the Co-Op, we sadly failed to realise that there are more, and more local, shops in the opposite direction i.e. by turning left instead of right.

-‘Let the floriferousness commence’, we cried, happily bun-stuffed and pie-revived, and suddenly there they are, the famous meadows of Teesdale.
-It was surprising how may Bluebells were among them in full sun, in Norfolk we think of that as a woodland plant.
+‘Let the floriferousness commence’, we cried, happily bun-stuffed and pie-revived, and suddenly there they were, the famous meadows of Teesdale.
+It was surprising how may Bluebells were among them in full sunshine, in Norfolk we think of that as a woodland plant.
 I suppose the soil is very damp; either that or the conservationists bought the wrong seed mix.
-I’m laughing hollowly here, as I used to sell conservation seed mixes.
+I’m laughing nervously here, as I used to sell conservation seed mixes.

-It’s a surprisingly long hike until you finally encounter the Tees itself, but when you do it’s as gorgeous as advertised although its Dippers are elusive in June, too busy breeding.
-Elusive too were Globeflowers but just as we were gloomily concluding it was too early for these treasures, there they were, not exactly trollyloads of the mysterious and legendary Trollius but at least some, the Golden Globes of the British riverside flora.
-Then a stunning meadow of what must have been hundreds of thousands of orchids, edged with the deep pink of Lousewort, that interesting semi-parasitic rattle-relative.
+It’s quite a long hike until you finally encounter the Tees itself, but when you do it’s as gorgeous as advertised although its Dippers are elusive in June, too busy breeding.
+Elusive too were the Globeflowers but just as we were gloomily concluding it was too early for these treasures to have bloomed, there they were, not exactly trollyloads of the mysterious and legendary Trollius but at least some of them, the Golden Globes of the British riverside flora.
+Then we saw a stunning meadow of what must have been hundreds of thousands of orchids, edged with the deep pink of Lousewort, that interesting semi-parasitic rattle-relative.

 Some aspects of Teesdale were a bit depressing: the poorly Junipers, the ugly quarry, the health and safety signs (evidently a pointless intrusion as yet another teenager drowned here a month later), the sad local birders bemoaning the lack of raptors on the fells – I wonder why.
-But more positive forces are also at work, funding meadow management, maintaining paths and installing wacky sculptures, touchingly providing boot disinfectant stations to try and save the poorly Junipers (Google Phytophthora austrocedri to learn more).
+But more positive forces are also at work, funding meadow management, maintaining paths, installing wacky sculptures and touchingly providing boot disinfectant stations to try and save the poorly Junipers (Google Phytophthora austrocedri to learn more).

 Teesdale encapsulates the many dilemmas of a beautiful but accessible piece of countryside whose cultural and ecological significances are at the mercy of its economic and recreational importance.
-In a democracy popularity means survival, at least in some shape or form, so it was nice to see numerous northerners ambling through the heavy thunderstorms in shorts and flip-flops, as we stumbled along in Goretex and boots.
+In a democracy, popularity means survival, at least in some shape or form, so it was nice to see numerous locals ambling through the heavy thunderstorms in shorts and flip-flops, as Norfolk folk stumbled along in Goretex and boots.